WhyAre/tp/docs/UserGuide.md

 ## TAskbook User Guide

-TAskbook is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+TAskbook is a **desktop app for managing students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast,
-TAskbook can get your contact management tasks done faster than traditional GUI apps.
+TAskbook can get your student management tasks done faster than traditional GUI apps.

 ## Table of Contents